 Shop Reports Highlight Value of Aggressive Struggle

 Local 893-IUP President Becky Dawes reported on her local's work to win the "recertification" elections imposed on them by anti-union laws passed by Republican majorities in 2017, in which public-sector unions have to win an absolute majority of the bargaining unit (not just of those voting) prior to every contract negotiation.
 “I am very, very, very proud of the membership and the ROCs [Recertification Organizing Committees],” said Dawes.
 “Everybody stepped up.”
 Her local talked face-to-face with bargaining unit members, sent mailings, and built a “massive movement” among state workers for recertification.
 “I see a momentum that we haven't had for a long time,” she said.

 Local 896-COGS President Laura Szech was unable to attend the council meeting but recorded a video report.
 She explained how her local was using newsletter and social media to distribute speakouts about why the recertification was important “so that people would see the faces of their colleagues.”
-(See “By Large Margins, Iowa Workers Vote to Stay UE” for how UE won those elections by wide margins.)
+(See “By Large Margins, Iowa Workers Vote to Stay UE” for how UE won those elections.)

 Local 1107 President John Becerra reported that his local is entering the third year of their contract, which finally eliminates the two-tier system forced on them in 2009.
 Becerra reported that he is “so proud” that now “everyone in our shop makes the same amount of money.”
 Vice President Joni Anderson reported that the local has been fighting for a member who was not allowed to use personal leave to deal with her husband’s illness and death.
 “We had a lot of floor action” around that grievance, she reported.
 (See photos of the floor action on UE's Facebook page.)